bsc-dom/dataclay-demos/wordcount-python/README.md

-# Hello People demo in Java
+# WordCount demo in Python

-This demo attempts to show a simple application done in Java that uses dataClay.
+This demo attempts to show a WordCount application done in Python that uses dataClay.
-The HelloPeople is a simple application that is used for demonstration of dataClay objects.

 Remember that demos are intended to give a demonstration of typical dataClay applications and architectures: to show how dataClay works, is prepared, or is done while examples are used to learn how to use dataClay, to make something similar to the demos and match your requirements.
 You can find dataClay examples at https://github.com/bsc-dom/dataclay-examples